Part of the Oxford Instruments Group

 Cameras for Fluid Mechanics & Combustion Diagnostics

-Andor’s portfolio of intensified sCMOS, EMCCD and sCMOS cameras provide a wide range of high sensitivity, fast detection solutions for the fluid, flow and combustion diagnostics ‘home-builder’ Research community.
-These detectors benefit especially applications in the field of reactive and non-reactive flows, jets and flames, with analysis techniques including:
+Andor’s portfolio of intensified sCMOS & iCCDs, EMCCD and sCMOS cameras provide a wide range of high sensitivity, fast detection solutions for the fluid, flow and combustion diagnostics ‘home-builder’ research community.
+With increasing research activity around new areas of combustion research such as net-zero and low carbon ‘green’ fuel initiatives, these detectors especially benefit applications in the field of reactive and non-reactive flows, jets and flames, with analysis techniques including:

 • Planar Laser-Induced Fluorescence (PLIF)